-When the user taps their Nymi Band on the Bluetooth adapter and VerifyPAC successfully verifies the user, WebAPI sends an assert_identity notification to the subscribed client connection with a status of 0.
+When the user taps their Nymi Band on the Bluetooth adapter and VerifyPAC successfully verifies the user, WebAPI sends an assert\identity notification to the subscribed client connection with a status of 0.

-The Nymi-enabled Application(NEA) retrieves a notification in the following format.
+You application retrieves a notification in the following format.

-'''

 {

-"operation": "assert_identity",
+"operation": "assert\identity",

 "exchange": "exchange",

 "status": 0,

 "payload": {

 "User": "username",

+"

+'''

 "Domain": "domain_name",

-"UserStatus": "user_status",
+"UserStatus": "user_status"

-"Jwt": "jwt_token"

 },

 "error ": {}

 }

 '''